-As the Group disposed of the ekaterra Assets Held for Sale at the end of FY21 on 1 July 2022, a profit of \in 2.3bn was realised.
+As the Group disposed of the ekaterra Assets Held for Sale at the end of FY21 on 1 July 2022, a profit of €2.3bn was realised.
 The Assets Held for Sale has appropriately been derecognised and we no longer have a Key Audit Matter over the complexity involved over its recognition.

+Key Audit Matters Vs FY21 Item Revenue Recognition - Discounts $\leftrightarrow$ 4.1 Indirect tax contingent liabilities in Brazil $\leftrightarrow$ 4.2 Investments in subsidiaries (PLC only) + 4.3

+Audit Committee Interaction

-Key Audit Matters Vs FY21 Item Revenue Recognition - Discounts \leftrightarrow 4.1 Indirect tax contingent liabilities in Brazil \leftrightarrow 4.2 Investments in subsidiaries (PLC only) + 4.3 udit Committee s.
-KPMG are invited to attend all Audit Committee n nteraction provided with an opportunity to meet with the Audit Committee in private sessions without the Executive Directors being present.
+During the year, the Audit Committee met 8 times.
+KPMG are invited to attend all Audit Committee meetings and are provided with an opportunity to meet with the Audit Committee in private sessions without the Executive Directors being present.
 For each Key Audit Matter, we have set out communications with the Audit Committee in section 6, including matters that required particular judgement for each.

 The matters included in the Audit Committee Chair's report on page 100 are materially consistent with our observations of those meetings.

+Our Independence

-Our Independence We have fulfilled our ethical responsibilities and remain independent of the Group in accordance with UK ethical requirements, including the FRC Ethical Standard as applied to listed public interest entities.
-Total audit fee €23m Total audit fee includes 0.4m related to non- statutory audit not performed any non-audit services during the financial year ended 31 December 2022 or subsequently which are prohibited by the FRC Ethical Standard.
-During 2023 we identified that certain KPMG member firms had provided preparation of Audit related fees €0.2m Other services Non-audit fee as a % of total audit and audit €0.4m related fee % 2% Date first appointed 14 May 2014 Uninterrupted audit tenure 9 years local GAAP financial statement services and, in some cases, foreign language translation of Tenure of Group engagement partner 2 years those financial statements over the period 2015 to 2022 to some group entities.
+We have fulfilled our ethical responsibilities and remain independent of the Group in accordance with UK ethical requirements, including the FRC Ethical Standard as applied to listed public interest entities.

+Apart from the matters noted below, we have not performed any non-audit services during the financial year ended 31 December 2022 or subsequently which are prohibited by the FRC Ethical Standard.

+During 2023 we identified that certain KPMG member firms had provided preparation of local GAAP financial statement services and, in some cases, foreign language translation of those financial statements over the period 2015 to 2022 to some group entities.
 Some of these entities are and have been in scope for the Group audit.
-The services, which have been terminated, were administrative in nature and did not involve any management decision- making or bookkeeping.
+The services, which have been terminated, were administrative in nature and did not involve any management decisionmaking or bookkeeping.
 The work had no direct or indirect effect on Unilever PLC's consolidated financial statements.

-Average tenure of component signing partners 3 years based on our assessment of the breach, our integrity and objectivity as auditor has not been compromised and we believe that an objective, reasonable and informed third party would conclude that the provision of these services would not impair our integrity or objectivity for any of the impacted financial years.
+In our professional judgment, we confirm that based on our assessment of the breach, our integrity and objectivity as auditor has not been compromised and we believe that an objective, reasonable and informed third party would conclude that the provision of these services would not impair our integrity or objectivity for any of the impacted financial years.
 The Audit Committee have concurred with this view.

+Audit tenure

-Audit tenure We were first appointed as auditor by the shareholders for the year ended 31 December 2014.
+We were first appointed as auditor by the shareholders for the year ended 31 December 2014.
 The period of total uninterrupted engagement is for the 9 financial years ended 31 December 2022.

 Following a competitive tender process undertaken in FY22, the Board of Unilever has announced its intention to reappoint KPMG as its external auditor for the financial year end 31 December 2024, subject to shareholder approval at its 2024 Annual General Meeting.

 The Group engagement partner is required to rotate every 5 years.
 As these are the second set of the Group's financial statements signed by Jonathan Mills, he will be required to rotate off after the FY25 audit.

 The average tenure of partners responsible for component audits as set out in section 7 below is 3 years, with the shortest being 1 and the longest being 7.

+Total audit fee €23m

+Total audit fee includes 0.4m related to non- statutory audit

+Audit related fees €0.2m

+Other services €0.4m

+Non-audit fee as a $\%$ of total audit and audit related fee $\%$ 2%

+Date first appointed 14 May 2014

+Uninterrupted audit tenure 9 years

+Tenure of Group engagement partner 2 years

+Average tenure of component signing partners 3 years